akim-13/epq/README.md

-# Linux: an OS You Control
+# Linux: The OS You Control

 ## Table of Contents
 - [Abstract](#abstract)